Black Narrators You Should Be Listening To

 Shayna Small

 Shayna Small is an actress, singer, and educator—and of course, an award-winning narrator.
-She’s earned three AudioFile Earphone awards and Audies for her narration in The Vanishing Half and Red at the Bone.
+She’s earned multiple AudioFile Earphone awards and Audies for her narration in The Vanishing Half and Red at the Bone.

 The Vanishing Half